jshorns/CV/README.md

 - I completed my PhD with 3 years of full government (Arts and Humanities Research Council) funding, including a two month placement at an archive at the University of Austin with additional funding.
 - I ran undergraduate seminars on French language, political cinema, and critical theory
 - Presented work at conferences in London, Cambridge, Durham, Boston, and Paris.
-- I co-organised one graduate conference and one public conference; a book based on the papers given at the latter is forthcoming.
+- I co-organised one graduate conference at King's College London and one public conference at Birkbeck; a book based on the papers given at the latter is forthcoming.
 - PhD title 'The Work of the Impossible: Reading Transgression through Labour in Georges Bataille'

 **Department for Education** (November 2016 to July 2017)